 Who Can Make a Housing Disrepair Claim?

 Landlords are under obligation by law to ensure that your home is safe and in good condition.
-This means that the landlord is required to keep the structure and exterior of the house in good repair, and ensure the proper functioning of installations for the supply of water, sanitation, electricity, gas, and space heating.
-If you are a tenant and your landlord fails in this regard, you may be able to make a housing disrepair claims.
+This means that the landlord is required to keep the structure and exterior of the house in good repair and ensure the proper functioning of installations for the supply of water, sanitation, electricity, gas, and space heating.
+If you are a tenant and your landlord fails in this regard, you may be able to make a housing disrepair claim.

 What Do I Need to Do to Make a Housing Disrepair Claim?

 - If there are housing disrepair issues in your home, you must notify your landlord of this.